You’ve got a strategy, you’ve made some videos, now what?

-Using the word “video” in an email subject line increases open rates by 19%, click-through rates by 65%, and reduces unsubscribes by 26%, according to Syndacast.
+Using the word “video” in an email subject line can increase open rates.
 And that’s just the subject line.

-Including a video in the actual body of an email can increase click-through rates by 96%, according to a survey by GetResponse.
+Including a video in the actual body of an email can also increase click-through rates.
 And senders of automated emails decreased subscriber opt-outs by 75% when they incorporated videos into their emails, according to Eloqua.

 Need we say more?
-This staggering increase in engagement makes including video in an email a no-brainer.
-And your email marketing campaigns and email nurtures aren’t the only place where video has that effect.
+An increase in engagement makes including video in an email a no-brainer.
+And your email marketing campaigns and email nurtures aren’t the only places where video has that effect.

 At Vidyard, we offer employees a few different email signatures to choose from, ranging from a standard demo video signature (in the screenshot below) to ones promoting special events.